Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

 • Weak transition detailing — vents, trims, reducers, thresholds, and stairs need to be planned as part of the job.

-Our Hardwood Installation Process
+Our Hardwood Floor Installation Process

 • Site review + scope — square footage, layout, stairs, trims, removal needs, access notes, and project fit.